 - Spirit of Boston Dinner Cruise

 - The North End

-Obviously there is a lot to do in Boston!
+Obviously there is a lot to do here, but this is a great way to spend two days in Boston.
 It is a small city with a lot of history, culture, great food, and great sports!
 What are you favorite things to do in Boston?
 Let us know in the comments!